Master in Athletic Training

 Financial aid is available in the form of grants, loans, scholarships, veterans benefits, and even employer reimbursement.

 Below is the list of courses required to complete the program.
-Courses are generally taken sequentially, one at a time, until the program is complete.
 For further information, feel free to contact us.

 SUMMER II (July Term - two weeks onsite)